 Help us support Black art and culture.
 Your tax-deductible gift to the Studio Museum provides sustenance to exhibitions, our signature Artist-in-Residence program for emerging artists, and an extensive schedule of enlightening education and public programs serving our local community and beyond.

 Your support makes a difference.
-Help us end our fiscal year strong.
-Make a donation to the Studio Museum by June 30th.
+Please make a donation to the Studio Museum today.

 Become a part of the Studio Museum family through membership, the contribution of a planned gift to ensure our future legacy, and other sponsorship opportunities.